veit/jupyter-tutorial/docs/productive/qa/anti-patterns.rst

    The `itertools <https://docs.python.org/3/library/itertools.html>`_ of the Python standard library are often also good for reducing the nesting depth by creating functions to create iterators from data structures.
-You can also filter with itertools, e.g. with `filterfalse
+You can also filter with itertools, for example with `filterfalse
    <https://docs.python.org/3/library/itertools.html#itertools.filterfalse>`_.

 Query tools for complex dicts